KristineAtease1/printf/README.md

-printf task by Alfred Emmanuel and Solomon Tetteh
+# printf task by John Kumeku and Kristine Atease